tszyulau/tszyulau.github.io/README.md

   Air pollution is one of the leading environmental challenges.
 In urban areas, traffic emissions are a primary contributor to PM2.5 levels, with pollutants like nitric oxide (NO) and nitrogen dioxide (NO2) playing key roles in the formation of secondary particulate matter, which is posing significant health risks.
 PM2.5 particles, which are small enough to penetrate deep into the lungs and bloodstream, are linked to respiratory and cardiovascular diseases, and even premature mortality [1].
 In New York city, 14 percent of current yearly PM2.5 emission comes from local vehicle emissions, which place it as the second largest PM2.5 emission source [2].
 Specifically, while researches have stated approximately that 4% to 37% of NOx, a major vehicle emission, is known to contribute to the formation of PM2.5 through chemical reactions in the atmosphere, the degree to which reducing traffic emissions might lower PM2.5 concentrations is not straightforward [3].
 Traffic emissions regulation is critical for formulating effective air quality management strategies.
 While local vehicles are something that can go under restrictions and regulate the emission, we should regulate vehicle emissions by promoting gasoline and diesel cars and trucks into EVs.
 The problem relies on quantifying this relationship between traffic-related emissions and PM2.5 levels.
 Using machine learning can help us in understanding this problem in depth by predicting patterns and effects and therefore can inform policies aimed at reducing traffic emissions, eventually improving urban air quality.

-  This project focuses on the air quality challenge in New York City, having datasets from the New York City Environmental Health Data Portal [4].
+  This project focuses on the air quality challenge in New York City, having datasets from the New York City Environmental Health Data Portal.
 The datasets include PM2.5, NO, and NO2 levels for 2022.
 By cleaning the data and using machine learning techniques, we can modelize the trends and analyze the correlations between these pollutants and predict the impact of hypothetical traffic reductions.
 By using models like random forest and applying correlation weighting method, we can quantify the contribution of traffic emissions to PM2.5 and simulate the effects of reduced traffic emissions, for instance, a 5%, 10%, 15% and 90% of reduction in PM2.5, NO and NO2 levels.
 The results showed a measurable reduction in PM2.5 levels, emphasizing the importance of managing traffic emissions for better air quality.
 This project in machine learning aims to provides insights of current air quality situation and predict situations under different scenarios, highlighting the value of machine learning in environmental analysis.